 'Phantom volcanoes' may hide more oil and gas in the North Sea: Study

-OSLO: An unexplored 7,000 sq kilometre (2,700 square mile) swathe of the British North Sea, previously thought to contain empty chambers left by three extinct volcanoes, may hide oil and gas instead, the University of Aberdeen said on Tuesday (Feb 19).
+OSLO: An unexplored 7,000 sq km swathe of the British North Sea, previously thought to contain empty chambers left by three extinct volcanoes, may hide oil and gas instead, the University of Aberdeen said on Tuesday (Feb 19).

 For decades it was assumed that the Rattray volcanic province off northwest Scotland contained old magma chambers, ruling out the possibility of oil and gas discoveries.